Skitsouprenup/shopper-app-mern-stack/README.md

 functionalities are implemented.
 Also, the current state of this project is still rough.
 Need to do more polishing.
 I will keep updating this project until it's fully complete.

-Also, This project has an admin dashboard that I'll work on in the future.
+This project has an admin dashboard that I'll work on in the future.
 For this reason, you will see some unused scripts in the back-end codebase.

 # Technologies Used